fedecaccia/newton/README.md

 To see an example of this look at ```bash examples/test_IO-test_IO/run2procs.sh```.
 Communication with client codes via MPI option requieres an script to run the problem.
 See ```bash examples/test_MPI-test_MPI/run.sh```.

+## Mappers
+Newton includes the possibility of using mapings between variables to adecuate them to the unknowns that are used to solve the residuals.
+For example, in neutronic-temal-hydraulic calculations it is common to treat as unknown temperatures and densities, and cross sections are calculated based on the values of the previous variables.
+Different mappers could be used for different client codes to adecuate as well guesses as calculated variables.
+Its implementation requieres minimal programming in ready-to-use functions of class `Mapper`.

 ## The future

 * Implement communication using PPLEP.